laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Folklore/song-list/hoax.md

 ## Quotes from artist

 <blockquote cite="https://www.vulture.com/2020/07/taylor-swift-folklore-aaron-dessner-breaks-down-every-song.html">
 This is a big departure.
 I think she said to me, “Don’t try to give it any other space other than what feels natural to you.”
 If you leave me in a room with a piano, I might play something like this.
 I take a lot of comfort in this.
 I think I imagined her playing this and singing it.
 After writing all these songs, this one felt the most emotional and, in a way, the rawest.
 It is one of my favorites.
 There’s sadness, but it’s a kind of hopeful sadness.
 It’s a recognition that you take on the burden of your partners, your loved ones, and their ups and downs.
 That’s both “peace” and “hoax” to me.
 That’s part of how I feel about those songs because I think that’s life.
-There’s a reality, the gravity or an understanding of the human condition. - Aaron Dessner
+There’s a reality, the gravity or an understanding of the human condition. <br /><b>- Aaron Dessner</b>
 </blockquote>